Problem with your heating

 - Check that the thermostat is turned up and the clock timer is on.
 Maybe you need to change the battery if it is not hard wired

-- Some combi and system boilers have a pressure gauge showing system water pressure - this usually needs to be at around 1 bar, so check your boiler instruction manual if you are not sure
+- Some combi and system boilers have a pressure gauge showing system water pressure - this usually needs to be at around 1 bar, so check your boiler instruction manual if you are not sure - it is easy to re-pressurise the boiler by following some simple instructions set out in the user manual - these will also be available on the manufacturers website.
+Never overfill a boiler as this will cause further problems

 - Do you have a boiler system with a permanent pilot light?
 Check that it hasn’t gone out – this is a very common issue with older boilers